Naturalization Through Military Service

 - Have served honorably, during a period of peacetime, in the U.S. armed forces for a period or periods totaling one year;

-- Be a lawful permanent resident at the time of the examination on your application for naturalization;
+- Be a lawful permanent resident at the time of your naturalization interview;

 - Meet certain residence and physical presence requirements;